 Digital workplaces are no longer a thing of the future.
 Although many companies were already on the track to go digital, pandemic has accelerated this process.
 In 2020, Gartner’s research revealed that 82% of company leaders planned to incorporate remote work into their policies well after the pandemic.

-However, switching to completely remote or hybrid workplaces has a prerequisite: building and maintaining strong digital workplaces.
-This is easier said than done – because a digital workplace is not about having a myriad of online apps.
+However, switching to completely remote or hybrid work models has a prerequisite: building and maintaining strong digital workplaces.
+This is easier said than done - because a digital workplace is not about having a myriad of online apps.

 📚 Read on to find out what are the biggest benefits of digital workplaces, what aspects to be mindful of when building them, and what are the best apps to add to your digital workplace suite.